Austin-Jiang-xlk/CSE-6730-Project/README.md

 ## 🚀 GSFM Framework (`GSFM.py`)

-The core of this project is a comprehensive class implementation of the **Generalized Social Force Model (GSFM)**, designed to handle diverse pedestrian-vehicle (P2V) interaction datasets.
+The core of this project is a comprehensive class implementation of the **Game-theoretic Social Force Model (GSFM)**, designed to handle diverse pedestrian-vehicle (P2V) interaction datasets.

 ### 🧱 Supported Datasets
 * **Small-scale (DUT/CITR)**: Optimized for CSV-based trajectories.
 Pedestrian and vehicle data are stored in separate files with identical formatting for each scene.